gidgethub/gidgethub/docs/__init__.rst

       The status code that the exception represents.

-.. exception:: RedirectionException(status_code: http.HTTPStatus, *args: Any)
+.. exception:: RedirectionException

    Exception for 3XX HTTP responses.

    Inherits from :exc:`HTTPException`.

-.. exception:: BadRequest(status_code: http.HTTPStatus, *args: Any)
+.. exception:: BadRequest

    Exception for 4XX HTTP responses.